tshepang/blog/content/computing/companies I deeply appreciate.rst

    their choosing.

 -  The `Stack Exchange`_ family of sites attempt to provide the best Q&A for a wide array of topics.
-They have succeeded specifically in one topic, programming, in a form of `Stack Overflow`_.
+The most popular of these is `Stack Overflow`_.

 -  Atlassian_ offers Bitbucket_,
    a gratis hosting service for public software projects;